Creska/SO2019/README.md

 As in the previous phases most of the notes on the implementation can be found as comments or debug logs in the source code.
 If you want to dive in the source a good place to start is `/src/core/exceptions/handler.h`, which exposes the 4 handler functions that are called when the corresponding exception is raised.
-From here the flow of execution can be followed to the most relevant modules: `scheduler`, `syscalls` and `interrupts`.
+From here the flow of execution can be followed to the most relevant modules:
+- `scheduler`: keeps track of the processes: which one should be running, which ones are ready to run, etc.
+- `syscalls`: simply maps a syscall number to its logic, often redirecting the flow of execution to other modules
+- `interrupts`: handles interrupt exceptions for the interval timer and external devices

 ### Project structure